-Should I sign my name in the sign-in sheets during the service?
+Should I sign my name on a "Welcome Card" during the service?

 Yes, please do!
-If you sign in the welcome pads, those worshiping around you can greet you by name.
+If you sign a card, those worshiping around you can greet you by name.
 Likewise, if you leave information such as your name and email address, someone will contact you with a greeting and an invitation to take part in the church’s ministry and come back for worship.
 On the other hand, we will respect your desire to remain anonymous if that’s more comfortable for you.

 Are there Adult Learning opportunities during the Sunday morning worship hours and other times?

 Yes!
 Nearly every Sunday morning from 10:00 to 10:55 AM there is an adult education opportunity meeting in the Fireside Room or other location on St. Mark’s Square.

 In addition, Adult Bible Studies, small groups and other learning opportunities are offered throughout the year.
 Please see the weekly announcements for all adult education opportunities with the respective time and location.

 Yes, there is.
 Sunday School for all children ages 3-12 is available every Sunday morning September through May starting at 9:45 AM with a chapel service in the Urban Life Center (across the plaza from the church).
 After the chapel service for all ages participate, the children will go with their teachers to their age appropriate class.
 Go to the Sunday School webpage for more information.

 How do I learn about Baptism at St. Mark’s?